City of Binghamton New York

 Parks & Recreation Summer Employment

-The City of Binghamton provides jobs to dozens of Binghamton teenagers each summer, including Lifeguard, Spray Pad Attendant, Summer Fun Counselor, Tennis Instructor, Safety Town Counselor, Recreation Attendant, Sports Supervisor, and Laborer.
+The City of Binghamton provides jobs to over 100 of Binghamton teenagers and college age youth each summer, including Lifeguards, Summer Fun Counselors and Supervisors, Tennis Instructors, Safety Town Counselors, Carousel Attendants, Sports & Field Supervisors, and Laborers.